brunoribeirol/brunoribeirol/README.md

 <br>

 ## 💬 About me:
-- 📘 Computer Science at CESAR School
+- 📘 Computer Science @ CESAR School
-- 🌱 Currently learning: C and Django
+- 🌱 Currently learning: Java
 - 💻 Studying to get my first opportunity on the market

 <br>